anirothan/StreamsPresentation/slides/slides.md

 ### Streams are lightweight and powerful

-#### In sequential, parallel and distributed flavors.
+#### In sequential, parallel and distributed flavors

 ***

-### The holy grail is in reach
+### The Holy Grail is in reach

-We can write functional pipelines with the performance of imperative code.
+Write function pipelines with the performance of imperative code.

-*Stream fusion: from lists to streams to nothing at all, Duncan Coutts, Roman Leshchinskiy, and Don Stewart, ICFP '07*

 ***